hdyang2382/hdyang2382.github.io/content/publication/NATURE.md

 heat into electricity.
 Here we fabricate carbon nanotube aerogel-based thermo-electrochemical cells, which are potentially low-cost and relatively high-efficiency materials for this application.
-When normalized to the cell cross-sectional area, a maximum power output of 6.6Wm2 is obtained for a 51 C inter-electrode temperature difference, with a Carnotrelative efficiency of 3.95%.
+When normalized to the cell cross-sectional area, a maximum power output of 6.6Wm-2 is obtained for a 51 oC inter-electrode temperature difference, with a Carnotrelative efficiency of 3.95%.
 The importance of electrode purity, engineered porosity and catalytic surfaces in enhancing the thermocell performance is demonstrated.
 DOI: 10.1038/ncomms10600 OPEN